 Even as rates fall, sticking to your original savings and investment strategy is key.
 Your financial decisions should depend on your personal goals.
 They shouldn’t change drastically to keep pace with what’s happening in the economy.

 Greg McBride, CFA, Bankrate chief financial analyst, says the typical saver shouldn’t be making adjustments as rates fall.
-Instead, concentrate on what should already be your main focus, like setting aside enough money for a rainy day.
+Instead, concentrate on what should already be your main focus, like building an emergency fund.